Magnetized Shocks Mediated by Radiation from Leptonic and Hadronic Processes: Magnetized shocks mediated by radiation produced by leptonic processes

 \section{Magnetized shocks mediated by radiation produced by leptonic processes}

 First, we investigate the impact of radiation on the shock structure by considering leptonic processes only.
 Figure~\ref{fig:lep_profile} displays the profiles of the bulk Lorentz factor ($\Gamma$), plasma temperature ($\hat{T}$), fraction of positrons ($a_{e^{\pm}}$), radiation pressure, and radiation flux for our benchmark simulations with $\sigma_u = 0$, $10^{-8}$, $10^{-4}$, $0.1$, and $0.3$.
-Our solution for the non-magnetized case generally agrees with the results of Ref.~\cite{2010ApJ...725...63B}, although in our simulation the pair fraction $a_{e^{\pm}}$ is slightly lower and the temperature $\hat{T}$ slightly higher at the subshock; both quantities eventually reach similar equilibrium values to those in Figs.~9 and 11 of Ref.~\cite{2010ApJ...725...63B} ($\hat{T}\simeq 200~{\rm keV}$ and $q_{e^\pm} \simeq 10^3$).
+For $\sigma_u = 0$, the profile of the bulk Lorentz factor $\Gamma$ is identical to the one of Ref.~\cite{2010ApJ...725...63B}.
+However, our simulation leads to a lower pair fraction $a_{e^{\pm}}$ and a higher plasma temperature $\hat{T}$ at the subshock by a factor of $\sim 3$, with similar equilibrium values in the far downstream region as those in Figs.~9 and 11 of Ref.~\cite{2010ApJ...725...63B} ($\hat{T}\simeq 200~{\rm keV}$ and $q_{e^\pm} \simeq 10^3$).
+These discrepancies between our findings and the ones of Ref.~\cite{2010ApJ...725...63B} are due to differences in the pair production rate, but the production of $a_{e^{\pm}}$ and $\hat{T}$, which reflects the plasma thermal pressure, is consistent between our results and theirs.
 Comparable equilibrium values are found in Ref.~\cite{2018MNRAS.474.2828I} using a Monte Carlo approach.

 The subshock jump is negligible for $\sigma_u = 0$, $10^{-8}$, and $10^{-4}$.
 However, it tends to increase with increasing $\sigma_u$.
 For $\sigma_u > 0.1$, a prominent discontinuity in $\Gamma$ and $\hat{T}$ occurs at $\hat{\tau} = 0$, whereas the profiles of $a_{e^{\pm}}$, $\hat{P}_{\rm rad,sh}$, and $\hat{F}_{\rm rad,sh}$ remain continuous.
 These results confirm the early findings of Ref.~\cite{2017ApJ...838..125B}.
 Although the magnetization does not significantly affect the downstream fluid dynamics, especially in the weakly magnetized cases, it has a substantial impact on the upstream shock structure.
 In particular, although synchrotron radiation is subdominant compared to other radiative processes, synchrotron self-absorption plays a significant role for the benchmark configurations with $\sigma_u \neq 0$ (cf.~Appendix~\ref{sec:lep_contribution}).
 Initially, the upstream fluid is cool, allowing for the upstream-going photons to be Compton scattered into a relatively low-energy range and absorbed by leptons via synchrotron self-absorption.
 The heated leptons transfer energy to protons via Coulomb scattering, decelerating the inflowing upstream fluid.
 In the absence of magnetization, the photon–lepton energy transfer is less efficient, hence the upstream-going photons propagate efficiently and the upstream profile becomes less sharp.
 We refer the interested reader to Appendix~\ref{sec:lep_contribution} for more details.